Gypsonictops

-Gypsonictops is an extinct genus of leptictidan mammals of the monotypic family Gypsonictopidae, which was described in 1927 by George Gaylord Simpson.
+Gypsonictops is an extinct genus of leptictidan mammals of the family Gypsonictopidae, which was described in 1927 by George Gaylord Simpson.
 Species in this genus were small mammals and the first representatives of the order Leptictida, that appeared during the Upper Cretaceous.

 The genus is thought to have gone extinct before the Cenozoic began, but there are indications that it may have survived into the early Paleocene.
 Fossils have been found in the United States, Belgium, and Uzbekistan.

 Like Cimolestes or Daulestes, it is possible that they had some distant relationship with the ungulates.
 It is one of the few eutherians that existed in North America during the Campanian, a period in which the multituberculates and the metatherians were the dominant ones on the continent.

-Physiology
+Description

 Like other prehistoric mammals of the Upper Cretaceous in North America, Gypsonictops had a particular dentition, with five premolars double-rooted in the lower jaw, while the vast majority of mammals only had four.
 On the other hand, the five premolars also were a very typical feature of the most primitive eutherians.

 In the same way as the species of the genus Leptictidium, the P4 premolar was highly molarized, which caused confusion when analyzing a specimen of G. petersoni between P4 and molar M1.
 Eventually, P4 was found to be a paraconid-free premolar.